sbaiidrissiyoussef/Docker/README.md

 docker run hello-world
 ```
 #### Databases on Docker
-The following script contains all the details on how to deploy the following databases on Docker :
+My database_on_docker.sh script contains all the details on how to deploy the following databases on Docker :
 * Oracle Database 12c
 * IBM DB2
 * PostgreSQL
 * MySQL
 * MongoDB

-Execute the script to setup all the databases listed above, if you need lest make sure to comment the sections you don't need
+Execute the script to setup all the databases listed above, if you need less, make sure to comment the sections you don't need
 ```
 ./database_on_docker.sh
 ```